imranture/E4-TimeStamper/README.md

 4. Modified versions in source or binary form must be plainly marked as such, and must not be misrepresented as being the original application.

-Except where otherwise noted, all of the documentation and software is copyrighted by Imran Ture.\
+Except where otherwise noted, all of the documentation and application is copyrighted by Imran Ture.\
 Copyright &copy; 2020 - 2025 Imran Ture

 E4 wristband, developed by Empatica, is a medical-grade wearable device that offers real-time physiological data acquisition, enabling researchers to conduct in-depth analysis and visualization.
 Please visit [Empatica](https://www.empatica.com) to learn more.